kracr/applied-ethics-ontology/README.md

 <a name="resourcespec"></a>
 ## 4. Resource Specifications

-- FAIR Compliance and Persistent Availability: The ApplE ontology is FAIR compliant and available on GitHub and is easily findable via a permanent locator.
-It falls under the Apache 2.0 license.
+- [FAIR Compliance](https://www.nature.com/articles/sdata201618) and Persistent Availability: The ApplE ontology is FAIR compliant and available on [GitHub](https://github.com/kracr/applied-ethics-ontology) and is easily findable via a [permanent locator](https://raw.githubusercontent.com/kracr/applied-ethics-ontology/main/ApplE%20Ontology/apple.owl).
+It falls under the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0).
-- Ontology Validation: The ontology has been validated using SAMOD's three-fold evaluation process and has been checked for inconsistencies and pitfalls using the OOPs Pitfall Scanner and the HermiT reasoner.
+- Ontology Validation: The ontology has been validated using SAMOD's three-fold evaluation process and has been checked for inconsistencies and pitfalls using the [OOPs Pitfall Scanner](https://oops.linkeddata.es/) and the [HermiT reasoner](http://www.hermit-reasoner.com/).
-- Documentation: The documentation for the ontology is available for public access via a PURL locator and uses the standard Live OWL Documentation Environment (LODE) documentation format for ease of readability.
+- Documentation: The documentation for the ontology is available for public access via a [PURL locator](https://purl.org/appliedethicsontology/documentation) and uses the standard [Live OWL Documentation Environment (LODE)](https://essepuntato.it/lode/) documentation format for ease of readability.
-- Resource Maintenance: The ontology is to be maintained on this GitHub repository and will be available for public use.
+- Resource Maintenance and Sustainability Plan: The ontology is to be maintained on this GitHub repository and will be available for public use.
+A tutorial section has been provided below for users to effectively utilize the ApplE ontology for future works.
+Currently, the authors of this ontology are exploring methods to use this resource for some neurosymbolic techniques.
+This will allow us and other users to engage with the ApplE ontology in a constructive and useful way.

 <a name="repo"></a>
 ## 5. Repository Details